iot-edge-foundation/iot-edge-beerlift/README.md

 * Two Snap-Action Switches with roller Lever; 3-Pin (for normally closed usage)
 * Wires, Wago connectors, etc.

+You can deviate from this of course, using your own hardware set.

 ## For the 16 beerholders

 * a LED